zaticpetru/react-materials/s1-react-ts-vite-setup/README.md

 Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked`

-If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:
+If you are developing a production application, it's recommended updating the configuration to enable type aware lint rules:

 - Configure the top-level `parserOptions` property like this in eslint: